-In-process caching in Django¶
+In-process caching in Django

 We generally try to avoid in-process backend caching in Zulip’s Django codebase, because every Zulip production installation involves multiple servers.
 We do have a few, however:

-- Caches of various data, like the SourceMap object, that are expensive to construct, not needed for most requests, and don’t change once a Zulip server has been deployed in production.
+SourceMapobject, that are expensive to construct, not needed for most requests, and don’t change once a Zulip server has been deployed in production.

-Browser caching of state¶
+Browser caching of state

 Zulip makes extensive use of caching of data in the browser and mobile apps; details like which users exist, with metadata like names and avatars, similar details for streams, recent message history, etc.

-These days are fetched in the
+This data is fetched in the

 /register endpoint (or

-for the webapp), and kept correct over time.
+for the web app), and kept correct over time.
 The key to keeping these

 state up to date is Zulip’s